 Charge type

-- Assess non-felony marijuana possession records as Eligible.
+- Non-felony marijuana possession

-- Assess non-felony drug possession and paraphernalia charges as Eligible.
+- Non-felony drug possession and paraphernalia

-- Drug Possession
+- Possession

-- Intent to Possess Drugs
+- Intent to possess

-- Possession of Drug Paraphernalia
+- Possession of paraphernalia

-- Possession of Drug without Prescription
+- Possession without prescription

-- License & Registration
+- License & registration

 - Parking